 - You are hiding your IP address from basic checks.
 If you want to see a sample of what information about you goes out to the world during such a basic check, visit this webpage: Lookup IP Address Location.

 - Using a proxy server means that you are also hiding your geographical location.
-The websites and services you access see the location of the proxy server that you are using.
+The websites and services you access see the location of the proxy server that you are using instead.

 - Proxy servers can be used to access geographically restricted internet services.

-- There are lots of public free proxy servers available on the internet and some of them provide solid proxy services.
+- There are many public free proxy servers available on the internet, and some provide reliable services.